NIEM/NIEM.github.io/reference/artifacts/code-lists/index.md

 ---
   title: Code Lists
-  short: Code Lists
   icon: fa-sitemap
-  description: Code Lists
+  description: NIEM Code Lists are special files that support the use of enhanced code lists in NIEM, beyond the basic capabilities provided by XML and JSON schema enumerations.
   links:
     - url: /reference/artifacts/code-lists/structure/
     - url: /reference/artifacts/code-lists/usage/
 ---

 Code List Artifacts (Code Lists) provide a method to specify categorical descriptors for data used within exchanges and IEPs.
 Code Lists in NIEM use one of two formats: Comma-Separated Values (CSV), or Genericode.

 {:.note}
 >An IEPD developer can define enhanced code lists for an exchange and specify static bindings for NIEM code lists (e.g., GENC).